 Researchers measure this with a metric called the Sleep Regularity Index (SRI), which essentially scores how likely you are to be in the same state — asleep or awake — at the same time on any two given days.
 A high SRI means a metronomic, predictable pattern; a low one means chaos.
 Crucially, the SRI says nothing about duration.
 You can be a highly regular short sleeper or a wildly irregular long sleeper.
 It isolates timing consistency as its own variable — which is exactly what let researchers ask a question the old duration-focused framework could not.

-In 2024, a team analyzing the UK Biobank published a result that reordered a lot of assumptions.
-Drawing on more than ten million hours of wrist-monitor data from nearly 61,000 adults, they compared how well sleep regularity and sleep duration each predicted the risk of dying.
-The headline: regularity was the stronger predictor of all-cause mortality.
+In 2024, a team analyzing the UK Biobank reported results from more than ten million hours of wrist-monitor data from nearly 61,000 adults.
+The researchers compared how well sleep regularity and sleep duration predicted mortality risk.
+In the study's adjusted statistical models, regularity was the stronger predictor of all-cause mortality.

 §III.Why regularity matters for the brain